Letters to Parents

-Each term we will send home newsletters and also post these on this website.
+Our main way to communicate wiih parents is through Class Dojo.
+This is an App you can get on your phone which allows you to send and receive messages from all of the staff in school, including the Senior Leadership Team.
+You will receive updates about things going on in school as well as specific messages about your child.
+If you have lost access to your dojo account, please speak to your childs teacher and they will give you a code.
 We also make use of a text messaging service called Group call.
 This sends out information about events in school and reminders for events and holidays etc. As a parent it keeps you up to speed with the most important news.
 Please make sure that we have your current mobile phone number so that you are included in this service.

 As a school we follow the Manchester SACRE programme of Religious Education which covers a range of religions.
-As parents and carers you may wish to withdraw your children from such education and worship, in order to do so please contact Mrs Lewis in the main office in order for arrangements to be made with teachers and staff.
+As parents and carers you may wish to withdraw your children from celebrations and worship, in order to do so please contact Mrs Lewis in the school office in order for arrangements to be made with teachers and staff.

 As a Rights Respecting School we create charters to guide behaviour and to agree how we want our school community to look and feel.
 Charters put children's rights at the heart of this so that all adults are focused on ensuring that children are best supported to know, understand and respect their rights so that they can learn and grow as Rights Respecting citizens.
 This Parent Charter was created by children and parents last year through a whole school Learning Log homework.
 We asked children - What help do you need from adults to help you grow up accessing and respecting your rights?
 Our Rights Respecting Council sifted through all the replies and chose the most commonly used responses.
 We share the Parent Charter at induction meetings and it is promoted at the school gates too.
 We believe that the school belongs to the community and so this charter is what the community wants from its adults.